Close Free Consultation 24/7

 What these details did was defeat any State argument that general consent to the search of the home included items that were demonstrably not owned or otherwise controlled by the third party.
 There was simply no way to wiggle around what was factually established and not contradicted in any way.
 As a result, the Judge followed the law.
 The Motion to Suppress was granted and the State ultimately dismissed the case having no evidence with which to move forward.

 Every case and every situation is different.
 In the case we discussed, Attorney Anton Nace thoroughly laid out and proved that law enforcement violated the search and seizure laws and the Judge had no choice but to exclude the evidence.
 It is always best to have a lawyer who is experienced and detailed enough to anticipate the issues and evidence in the case several moves ahead.
 Only with this type of representation will you be secure in knowing that everything has been considered when fighting for your best interests.
-If you have any questions, contact the Law Offices of Adams & Luka, P.A., and we can schedule a consultation for you with Attorney Nace.
+If you have any questions, contact the Law Offices of Adams, Luka, & Benton, P.A., and we can schedule a consultation for you with Attorney Nace.

 Contact Us 24/7